SMB92/F4-SpawnEngine/README.md

 ## NEWS

+### First update to the Public Alpha candidate, now at version 0.18.01.

+[02/09/2018] After having decided to release the private testing candidate to the public on the 1st anniversary of the first public version (back when SOTC was a baby that wreaked havoc on the game), today I am publishing the first update for it.
+I have been extremley busy in the last couple months, hence why the lack of an update, and while this update may seem small, the few new features I have added today will go a long way towards better performance, management and quality-of-life.
+Progress is still slow at this point, and will hopefully pick up pace within the next month or so.

 ### Version 0.16.03 published to closed testing group.

 [15/07/2018] After the 0.15.02 private alpha, a few more issues were identified, and this version is a collective of these fixes, thus the skipping through to version 0.16.03.
 New methods were also implemented to speed up AI evaluation and more advanced methods are being investigated for Sandbox AI.